giovicente/estimates-using-pert-method/README.md

 - Maven
 - I also used the SonarQube plugin in the IntelliJ IDE for local code validations and JaCoCo for tests coverage.

+## Running the Program

+Check the `GETTINGSTARTED.md`    file for a step-by-step guide on how to run this program in terminals using the CLI.

+## Features

+The program will calculate an estimated time in days based on two scenarios: individual estimation and batch estimation.

+The individual estimation will calculate the expected duration based on three values: an optimistic estimate, a nominal estimate (most likely to be accurate), and a pessimistic estimate.

+The batch estimation will consider the same variables but assumes that the professional is working on multiple projects.
+It will then return the time required to complete all of these projects.

+The final estimate is determined by the sum of the calculated durations and their standard deviation or, in the worst-case scenario, twice the standard deviation.

+**Important note:** For decimal values, always use a comma as the decimal separator.

 ## Important Note on Using SonarQube

 One of the main goals of this project is to improve my skills in clean code and architecture while also developing in the most professional way possible (within the reasonable constraints of a project that is orders of magnitude less complex than a real-world industry-level project).
 A strategic decision to align with this goal was to use SonarQube as a code linter.
 I made an effort to address all its findings as rigorously as possible.
 However, I opted to bypass the `java:S106` rule (regarding not using `System.out.print*` instructions but `Logger` instead), since, by design, this program runs in a command-line environment, making the use of such instructions necessary.